Find out more about Kingston Business School research groups by following the links below.

 Consumer Research Group

-The aim of the Consumer Research Group is to conduct research on consumer behaviour which both extends theoretical knowledge and has commercial relevance.
+Conducts research on consumer behaviour which both extends theoretical knowledge and has commercial relevance.

 Knowledge, Process and Project Management Group

-The research unit is investigating the management of knowledge and business processes by carrying out studies to evaluate the impact of information systems and technology on people and society.
+Undertakes studies to evaluate the impact of information systems and technology on people and society.

-Operations Research Group
+Operations Research and Management Science Group